andro2157/DiscordTokenProtector/README.md

 #### ✅ Change your Discord password in one-click
 #### ✅ Check the integrity of your Discord installation on launch (BetterDiscord is supported)
 #### ✅ Check scripts for known malwares *(eg AnarchyGrabber3)*
+#### ✅ Protect the Discord process from memory reading / code injection

 **Except from YubiKey NEO*